SpaceVim/SpaceVim/docs/about.md

 - Mnemonic key bindings navigation
 - More IDE-like features in Vim and Neovim
-- Better default different languages
+- Better language support by default
 - Cross platform experience

 ## Credits & Thanks

-This project exists to thank all the people who have contributed:
+This project exists thanks to all the people who have contributed:

 <a href="https://github.com/SpaceVim/SpaceVim/graphs/contributors"><img src="https://opencollective.com/spacevim/contributors.svg?width=890&button=false" /></a>